Hale Creek Pilot Enhancement Project

 Description

 In response to repeated and large-scale floods through the 1950s, the Santa Clara Valley Water District (District) constructed many miles of flood protection projects, including concrete-lined channels.
-While these channels have generally achieved their main goal of reducing flood risk and damage, many of the concrete-lined channels that the District constructed are now well over 50 years old and are reaching the end of their originally planned life cycle.
-Many resource agencies now avoid using hardscape flood protection solutions, and newer methods and alternative solutions exist.
+Many of these channels are now well over 50 years old and are reaching the end of their life cycle.
+Most agencies now refrain from using hardscape flood protection solutions because newer methods and alternative solutions exist.
 Rather than simply replacing these channels, this project took a natural approach to flood protection.
 These methods included flood retention, stream restoration, and multi-stage earth-lined, vegetated channels.
-If successful, this pilot project will serve as a model for restoring other concrete channels in the South Bay that are facing similar issues.
+If successful, this pilot project will serve as a model for restoring other South Bay concrete channels facing similar issues.

 More Projects